-In a love letter to what might be their greatest export, we threw out the challenge of finding Auckland's best to their loyal fans, and you didn't disappoint.
-Get ready for the sticky fingers, doughy bellies and warm fuzzies, as you eat your way through our top 10 list of Auckland’s best cinnamon buns.
+In a love letter to what might be their greatest export, we've collated Auckland's finest cinnamon buns including Scandibunz setting up in Milford.
+Get ready for the sticky fingers, doughy bellies and warm fuzzies, as you eat your way through our list of Auckland’s best cinnamon buns.

 Hill House Cafe

 What could be better than a peaceful stroll around a beautiful heritage home?
 Having a cinnamon bun in tow, that’s what.
 At Manurewa’s Nathan Homestead, you can do just that in the company of what can only be described as Auckland’s most delicious and gooey cinnamon buns—or cinnabuns as they call them here at their resident Hill House Cafe.
-Like the much loved American-style buns, these ones are baked together to form a gooey pull apart, are cascading with cream cheese frosting and then topped up with a heap of chopped nuts.
-Judging from the number of passionate comments these beauties got you quite agree with us, with Renee saying they melt in your mouth and make you want more, more MORE.
+Like the much loved American-style buns, these ones are baked together to form a gooey pull-apart, are cascading with cream cheese frosting and then topped up with a heap of chopped nuts.
+Hell yes.

 Got Baked Good

-One of the newer cinnamon bun purveyors on our list, North Shore darling Got Baked Good took everything we thought we knew and loved about these treats and absolutely turned that on its head with their fully loaded buns.
+North Shore darling Got Baked Good takes everything we thought we knew and loved about these treats and absolutely turned that on its head with their fully loaded buns.
 And when we say loaded, we mean heaping buns with every (delicious) flavour known to man including, but not restricted to blueberry, snickers, Nutella smores, PB&J, Maltesers and our fave, cinnamisu, if you can't decide, a box of six will do ya, and be sure to include the classic cinnamon as those are the bomb.
 With flavours changing on a regular basis the bun you loved last time may not be available the next time, but you know that whatever replaces it will be absolutely next level.
 Score.
-Sophia says Got Baked Good are hands down the best in NZ.
-Fluffy, perfect and the toppings.... *chef's kiss*.

-A bang on bun-to-icing ratio makes a good cinnamon bun.
-So when we got an eye-full of Bunanza’s generously-frosted goodies, we couldn’t keep our jaws off the floor.
+A bang-on bun-to-icing ratio makes a good cinnamon bun.
+So when we got an eyeful of Bunanza’s generously-frosted goodies, we couldn’t keep our jaws off the floor.
 A dozen box from Bunanza will treat you to three kinds of spins on the doughy staple: orange cream cheese, browned butter with salted almonds and classic vanilla.
 Consider it a sticky, doughy, delicious degustation in the comfort of your own home.

 Among Amano’s luscious cabinets and shelves of baked goodies, you’ll find some of Auckland’s best cinnamon buns.
 Grab a buddy, a bun, a warm brew, a spot in Amano’s rustic dining area and you’ve got the making for a perfect little Fika.
 Not just any way of enjoying a coffee date, Fika is the Swedish urban ritual of taking time out to enjoy good conversation, coffee and a sweet treat (cinnamon bun is the go-to, of course) and all of the cosy vibes that follow suit.
 Our pro tip?
 Ask the kind stuff for the buns to be gently warmed, and brace yourself for next-level comfort snacking.